hannushchenkos/CW_tasks/script/tasks.md

 74. Clear the domain name(RegEx) - https://www.codewars.com/kata/514a024011ea4fb54200004b
 75. Rock!
 Scissors!
 Paper! - https://www.codewars.com/kata/5672a98bdbdd995fad00000f/
 76. Find the first element of an array that is not consecutive - https://www.codewars.com/kata/58f8a3a27a5c28d92e000144/
+77. Create a function to check Fibonacci number

 //===============================//